 Introduction / History

-Although they are related to the Kazakh and other Turkic peoples of the region, the Kyrgyz look very much like the Mongols.
+Although they are related to Kazakh and other Turkic peoples of the region, the Kyrgyz look very much like the Mongols.
 In fact, they are the people who most clearly resemble Genghis Khan.
-More than any other Central Asian people, the Kyrgyz have clung to their traditional way of life as nomadic cattle breeders.
+More than any other Central Asian people, the Kyrgyz have clung to their traditional way of life as nomadic cattle raisers.
 They have also maintained their tribal organization.
 Today, the Kyrgyz live in one of the highest plateaus of the world.

 The name "Kyrgyz" means "the descendents of forty maidens."
 The Kyrgystan flag has forty sun rays to represent the Kyrgyz heritage.

-Kyrgyzstan is home to more than eighty different ethnic groups.
 During its 72 years under Communist rule, the Kyrgyz population grew to four times its original size.
 Hundreds of towns and villages were built as many abandoned their traditional nomadic lifestyles.
 Nevertheless, the majority of the population is still rural.

 The nomads travel as extended family units and live in portable felt tents, or yurts.
 The summers are short on the plateau, and there are only about 60 days in which the ground is not covered in snow.
 During this season, the families tend to camp close together.
 However, during the winter months, families live scattered away from each other so that they might best utilize the scarce grassland.